MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/using-dataflows-with-on-premises-data.md

    ![Choose an on-premises data source.](media/on-premises-data-sources.png)

 3. Provide the connection details for the enterprise gateway that will be used to access the on-premises data.
 You must select the gateway itself, and provide credentials for the selected gateway.
-Only gateways for which you are an administrator appear in the list.
+Only gateways for which you're an administrator appear in the list.

     ![Provide connection details.](media/connection-creds.png)